emaloney/CleanroomASL/README.md

 ![Gilt Tech logo](https://raw.githubusercontent.com/gilt/Cleanroom/master/Assets/gilt-tech-logo.png)

+# Notice: CleanroomASL is deprecated

+__*The Apple System Log facility has been deprecated by Apple.*__

+As a result, we've deprecated CleanroomASL as well.
+Beyond critical maintenance fixes, we will no longer be actively developing the CleanroomASL project.

 # CleanroomASL

 CleanroomASL is an iOS framework providing a Swift-based API for writing to and reading from [the Apple System Log (ASL) facility](#about-the-apple-system-log).